-➤ Refer to Section 3 on best practices to develop an outcome-based scope of work and Section 4-2 for a sample scope of work for security OBC.
+Refer to Section 3 on best practices to develop an outcome-based scope of work and Section 4.2 for a sample scope of work for security outcome-based contracts.

-2.2.
-Outcome-Driven Performance
+b) Outcome-Driven Performance

 The performance of the providers shall be tracked against desired security outcomes.
-A performance management matrix can be utilised and should include both quantitative and qualitative metrics to assess the performance of the providers.
+A performance management matrix or demerit points model can be utilised and should include both quantitative and qualitative metrics to assess the performance of the providers.
 Buyers will need to formulate metrics that best meet their requirements in the outcome-based specifications.

-➤ Refer to Section 3 on best practices to implement outcome-driven performance management and Section 4-3 for a sample performance evaluation matrix.
+Refer to Section 3 on best practices to implement outcome-driven performance management and Section 4.3 for a sample performance evaluation matrix and Section 4.4 for a demerit points model.

-2.3.
-Quality-Focused Evaluation
+c) Quality-Focused Evaluation

-Quality attributes should take on heavier weightage compared to price during evaluation of an OBC.
+Quality attributes should take on heavier weighting compared to price during evaluation of an outcome-based contract.
 The emphasis on quality benefits providers who provide clear and convincing explanations of how their proposal will achieve the desired outcomes.

-➤ Refer to Section 3 on best practices to evaluate OBC and Section 4-4 for a sample of tender evaluation report.
+Refer to Section 3 on best practices to adopt during OBC evaluation and Section 4.5 for a sample of tender evaluation report.

-2.4.
-Productivity Enhancement Framework
+d) Productivity Enhancement Framework

-Continual process enhancements should be part of OBCs.
+Continual process enhancements should be part of OBC.
 As providers understand operations better over time, they should be incentivised to propose changes which are able to achieve the same security outcomes at lower cost and with more efficient use of resources.
 That said, it is essential that providers understand that their responsibilities and contractual service levels must be maintained when any such proposal is implemented.

-➤ Refer to Section 3 on best practices to enhance productivity in OBC and Section 4-2 for a sample scope of work for security OBC.
+Refer to Section 3 on best practices to enhance productivity in OBC and Section 4.2 for a sample scope of work for security outcome-based contracts.

-2.5.
-Adaptive Pricing to Regular Contract Reviews
+e) Adaptive Pricing to Regular Contract Reviews

-OBCs must have flexibility to adapt to changing market conditions and government regulations.
+Outcome-based contracts must have flexibility to adapt to changing market conditions and government regulations.
 By doing so, it allows risk to be shared between buyers and providers in a fair and open manner.
-However, in cases where inflation-driven cost adjustment formulas are applied, buyers should take into account the wage requirements under the PWM, when considering any downward price adjustments (e.g. due to negative economic conditions).
+However, in cases where inflation-driven cost adjustment formulas are applied, buyers should take into account the wage requirements under the Progressive Wage Model (PWM), when considering any downward price adjustments (e.g. due to negative economic conditions).

-➤ Refer to Section 3 on best practices for adaptive pricing and Section 4-2 for a sample scope of work for security OBC
+Refer to Section 3 on best practices for adaptive pricing and Section 4.2 for a sample scope of work for security outcome-based contracts.